- What to see

 It was constructed in just 55 years, between 1329 and 1383, an amazing feat for the time.
 It was built by local parishioners from the harbour area, which would explain its austere style when compared to the later constructed Barcelona Cathedral.

-In 1428, an an earthquake caused the main rosette window to detach and some rocks, causing the death of some of the parishioners.
+In 1428, an an earthquake caused the main rosette window to detach as well as some rocks, causing the death of some of the parishioners.
 A renovation was then carried out in response which took until 1459 to complete.

-Centuries later, in 1936, a fire caused by a group of anarchists during the civil war, but 13 years later and after some recovery, the building earned the title of a minor basilica.
+Centuries later, in 1936, a fire was caused by a group of anarchists during the civil war, but 13 years later and after some recovery, the building earned the title of a minor basilica.
+The severe damages were later repaired through a restoration funded by donations.

 A somber gothic decoration